adam-gaia/homebrew-agaia/README.md

 # Command reference
 * Install from formula
 ``brew install --HEAD ./Formula/<formulaName.rb>``
-The `--HEAD` flag is needed because we are installing via git clone.
+The `--HEAD` flag is needed if we are installing via git clone.
 Most brew packages are from tarballs.
 * Debug install
 ``brew install --verbose --debug --HEAD ./Formula/<formulaName.rb>``
 * Uninstall